AmirHoshen/Graphs/README.md

  this class represents a data structure of deliberate weighted and directed graph.

  - Graph_GUI-
- this class ilustrate this project , demonstraiting manipulations on a Graph using a graphic user intraface to explore and visualize the graph, with the use of StDdraw library.
+ this class ilustrate this project , demonstraiting manipulations on a Graph using a Graphical User Intraface to explore and visualize the graph, with the use of StDdraw library.

  - Graph Algo-
  this class represent the different algorithms that can be done on this graph.